Quick COLD Crostini with Edible Flowers

 • 8 bread crostini

-• to taste extra virgin olive oil (or milk or water)
+• as needed extra virgin olive oil (or milk or water)

-• to taste edible flowers (organic or untreated – fresh or dried)
+• as needed edible flowers (organic or untreated – fresh or dried)

-Edible flowers in spring, summer, and autumn: acacia (robinia), yarrow, wild garlic, begonia, snapdragon, borage, calendula, chamomile, honeysuckle, centaurea, chrysanthemum monarda, dahlia, dandelion, chives, cornflower, citrus and fruit flowers, vegetable and edible herb flowers, chicory flowers, legume flowers, forsythia, strawberry, fuchsia, carnation, jasmine, geraniums, sunflower, gladiolus, wisteria, hibiscus, impatiens, iris, lavender, lilac, magnolia, mallow, hollyhock, daisies, mimosa, nasturtium, forget-me-not, poppy (or corn poppy), passionflower, primrose, robinia, rose, dog rose (or wild rose), rosemary, arugula, elderflower, mustard, marigold, dandelion, linden, pink clover, tulips (only some varieties), scented verbena, common or peach-leaved veronica (Our Lady’s eyes), violet, violets.
+Spring, summer, and autumn edible flowers: acacia (robinia), yarrow, wild garlic, begonia, snapdragon, borage, calendula, chamomile, honeysuckle, centaurea, chrysanthemum monarda, dahlia, dandelion, chives, cornflower, citrus and fruit flowers, Feijoa flowers, vegetable and edible herb flowers, chicory flowers, legume flowers, forsythia, strawberry, fuchsia, carnation, jasmine, geraniums, sunflower, gladiolus, wisteria, hibiscus, impatiens, iris, lavender, lilac, magnolia, mallow, hollyhock, daisies (or daisy flowers), mimosa, nasturtium, forget-me-not, poppy (or corn poppy), passionflower, primrose, robinia, rose, wild rose (or dog rose), rosemary, arugula, elderflower, mustard, tagetes, dandelion, linden, clover pink, tulips (only certain varieties), lemon verbena, speedwell common or persica (eyebright), sweet violet, violets.

-IMPORTANT NOTE: when using flowers in the kitchen, it is essential to ensure the variety is edible.
-Additionally, in some cases, it is recommended to use only the petals.
+IMPORTANT NOTE: when using flowers in cooking, it is essential to verify that the variety is edible.
+Also, in some cases, it’s recommended to use only the petals.

 • Clean the edible flowers

-Gather the flowers during the warmest hours of the day and use them quickly.
-Immerse them for less than a minute in a little water and then let them drain in a colander or strainer, well spaced from each other.
+Pick the flowers during the hottest hours of the day and use them quickly.
+Immerse them for less than a minute in a small amount of water and then drain in a colander or sieve, well spaced apart.

-You can also dry them for later use or in winter.
-In this case, spread them out on a clean cloth and leave them in the air for a few days or until they turn dry.
+They can also be dried for use at a later time or in winter.
+In this case, spread them on a clean cloth and leave them in the air for a few days until they are dry.

 How to fill the crostini?

-In a bowl, work the ricotta (or creamy cheese), salt, and if necessary, extend with a drop of oil or other liquid of choice (milk, water, lemon, or orange juice).
+In a bowl, work the ricotta (or creamy cheese), add salt, and if necessary, thin with a little oil or other chosen liquid (milk, water, lemon or orange juice).

-Separately chop some spontaneous herbs; fresh leaves of edible flowers (in spring, you can use those of violets or primroses) or some aromatic herbs like chives, thyme, dill tips, wild fennel, or tender plantain leaves are also fine.
+Separately, chop some wild herbs, fresh leaves of edible flowers are also good (in spring, you can use those of violets or primroses) or some aromatic herbs like chives, thyme, dill tips, wild fennel, or tender plantain leaves.

 photo RECIPE QUICK Cold Crostini with Flowers